-2.4 Bellovin-Merritt
+2.5 Bellovin-Merritt

 The challenge response schemes previously described leak password information.
 Any server, wishing to compromise a client, has access to the input-output pair under the challenge-response function.
 From this, a brute force attack on the password can begin.
-A scheme by Bellovin and Merritt (Encrypted key exchange: password-based protocols secure against dictionary attacks, S. Bellovin and M. Merritt, Proceed.
-IEEE Comp.
-Soc.
-Symp. on Res. in Security and Privacy, May 1992, 72-84) uses a Diffie-Hellman key excange to mask the user's password.
+A scheme by Bellovin and Merritt [Bellovin 1992] uses a Diffie-Hellman key excange to mask the user's password.